logicalclocks/hopsworks-tutorials/java/beam/README.md

 that Feature group metadata needs to be registered in Hopsworks Feature store before you can write real time features computed by Beam.

-Full documentation how to create feature feature group using the HSFS APIs can be found [here](https://docs.hopsworks.ai/3.1/user_guides/fs/feature_group/create/).
+Full documentation how to create feature group using HSFS APIs can be found [here](https://docs.hopsworks.ai/3.1/user_guides/fs/feature_group/create/).

-This tutorial comes with notebook with a code to create feature groups:
+This tutorial comes with notebook to create feature group:
 - `. /hopsworks-tutorials/java/beam/setup/1_create_taxi_feature_group.ipynb`

 You can execute this notebook directly on Hopsworks cluster.
 Follow the documentation how to run [spark notebooks](https://docs.hopsworks.ai/3.1/user_guides/projects/jupyter/spark_notebook/)